-- Which investors matter for valuations and expected returns? - Quantitative impact of investors varies due to differences in - · Assets under management. - Demand: Elasticities with respect to price and characteristics. - The portfolio weight on stock n is where
+- Which investors matter for valuations and expected returns? - Quantitative impact of investors varies due to differences in - Assets under management. - Demand: Elasticities with respect to price and characteristics. - Compute counter-factual asset prices if a particular institutional type k did not hold any assets, and redistribute their assets in proportion to the holdings of all other types - Importance of investor types in the price formation process.